Santa vs parents? How do you do Christmas presents?

 As easy as it is to get carried away with the whole Christmas vibe, lots of our parents have advised that it's not a good idea to go too OTT on presents when they're too little to appreciate – or remember – it.

 "I wish I hadn’t spent so much on gifts when they were babies and didn’t care what they got!" says Christy J.

 And Sophie H was grateful for the tip: "It’s my daughter's first Christmas and we're not going overboard now as you've made me see she won't realise it – and also I'd then feel we have to go overboard every year... "

 And actually, even when they're older, it's worth restraining the impulse to buy loads.
 "This year, we are only having 1 or 2 pressies from Santa and the rest from Mummy and Daddy," says Emma R. "I’m not buying a lot of ‘plastic tat’ again, as most of is never looked at."

 4. Send money to Santa to buy the gifts

 There's a fine line between wanting to have a sense of magic around Christmas and making sure your child grows up knowing at least something of the value of money.

-One thing quite a few mums told us is that they tell their children they’ve sent money to Santa, so he can then buy and deliver the gifts.
+One thing quite a few parents told us is that they tell their children they've sent money to Santa, so he can then buy and deliver the gifts.

-“I was always told growing up that Mam and Dad sent money to Santa for the presents,” says Rachel S in our MadeForMums Facebook community.
-“I’ll definitely be saying the same to my son Theo when he gets older.”
+"I was always told, when I was growing up, that Mam and Dad sent money to Santa for the presents," says Rachel S. "I’ll definitely be saying the same to my son Theo when he gets older."

 Just like the idea of Santa bringing the gifts you bought, doing presents this way shows that you've put some investment in the presents, and that they've not just come from Lapland for free.